-- Coffee Meets Bagel explains this business model as men liking ‘selection’ and women being ‘selective’, stating that most women they’ve polled prefer only 4 quality matches a day, as they’re sick of swiping. https://coffeemeetsbagel.com/blog/index.php/original/cmb-updates/coffee-meets-bagel-wants-give-women-full-control-dating-life/
+- Coffee Meets Bagel explains this business model as men liking “selection” and women being “selective”, stating that most women they’ve polled prefer only four quality matches a day, as they’re sick of swiping.

-- Though CMB does have a ‘Discover’ option, when compared to other apps such as Bumble, Bumble definitely feels more modern and female empowered.
+- Though CMB does have a “Discover” option, when compared to other apps such as Bumble, Bumble feels more modern and female empowered.
 On Bumble, both men and women are shown all potential matches.
-After matching on Bumble, women have to message first or the match expires, as opposed to women only picking from men who pre-selected them.
+After matching on Bumble, women have to message first, or the match expires, as opposed to women only picking from men who pre-selected them.

-- Mathematics: If there are more women on Coffee Meets Bagel then men, it actually gives MEN better the odds of meeting a match since they are in limited supply- meaning men would get more attention, per female, while the women would get less.
-This makes it seem odd that the site is again promoted as a great way for women to date.
+- Mathematics: If there are more women on Coffee Meets Bagel then men, it gives MEN better the odds of meeting a match since they are in limited supply – meaning men would get more attention, per female, while the women would get less.
+This makes it seem odd that the site is again promoted as an excellent way for women to date.

-- Slow Matching: The “Bagel” match approach is a slower process where matching isn’t instantaneous.
-Compare this with swiping apps or the top 4 dating sites and Coffee Meets Bagel can be less bang for your buck.
+- Slow Matching: The “Bagel” match approach is a more gradual process where matching isn’t instantaneous.
+Compare this with swiping apps or the top four dating sites, and Coffee Meets Bagel can be less bang for your buck.